bardlur/Hangman_game/README.md

-# Hangman_game
+# Hangman game
-It's an interesting game
+It's an interesting game by Javascript.